Already Free

-Already Free is the sixth studio album by The Derek Trucks Band.
+Already Free is the sixth and final studio album by The Derek Trucks Band.
 It was released in the United States on January 13, 2009 by Legacy Recordings.
 A European release followed on February 20, 2009.
 The album has received very positive reviews, and debuted at #19 on the Billboard Top 200 reached #1 on the blues chart, #1 on the Internet chart, and #4 on the Rock chart.
 This marks the band's highest debut on the Billboard Top 200 chart to date.
 The album won the 2010 Grammy Award for Best Contemporary Blues Album, marking the band's first Grammy award.

 The first single, "Down in the Flood", was released on November 4, 2008.
 Guest musicians include Doyle Bramhall II, Oteil Burbridge, Susan Tedeschi, and Eric Krasno (of Soulive).
 The song "Back Where I Started" was co-written by Trucks with fellow Allman Brothers Band guitarist Warren Haynes.